 It took 32 seasons, 1,865 attempts, and 140 different return “specialists”.
 Finally, in the first quarter, Bucs leading 7-3, Michael Spurlock, #17, takes the kick at the 10 yard line and proceeds 90 yards untouched into the record books.

 As a kid I didn’t realize the impact this game would have.
-A 4-year old team making it to 1 game away from the Super Bowl.
+A 4-year old team making it to one game away from the Super Bowl.
 It wasn’t until many years later, after several dismal seasons, did I realize how hard it is to make it into the playoffs, let alone, the Championship game.
 The defense kept the Rams out of the end zone but the Bucs failed to make it into pay dirt.
 One week later the Rams lose to the Steelers in the big show.
 A very small parting gift for us Buc faithful.

 This overtime win guaranteed the Bucs would not have a 10-game loosing season.
 The first one in 13 years.
 Whew.
 At that time the Bucs were actually still in the playoff race.
 Thanks to cable television and ESPN Sunday Night Football, I was able to witness Trent Dilfer’s arm and Michael Husted’s foot beat Bret Favre and the Packers… to keep the Bucs playoff hopes alive.